| Model | Coverage | Initialized | Interval | Duration | Directory | Filenames |

 These control files may be copied and reused for any new forecast data

-provided you modify the tdef
+provided you modify the tdef line which specifies the

 start time of the forecast.
 These samples also assume that the